brimdata/zed/beacon/README.md

 [RITA](https://github.com/activecm/rita).

-RITA is a go program structured as a command-line tool that parses zeek logs, performs initial analyses on the parsed logs, and places these results in mongodb.
+RITA is a go program structured as a command-line tool that parses zeek logs, performs initial analyses on the parsed logs, and places these results in MongoDB.
 It then provides
 a means to query the mongodb to look for various security-related features present in the original zeek logs, e.g., dns exfiltration, peculiar relations between